azmi6298/flutter_playground/README.md

 # Simple News App Exploration

-Simple news app build on Flutter with data from NewsAPI.
+Simple news app built on Flutter with data from NewsAPI.

 ## Changelog